prevedel-lab/BrimView/dev_getting_started.md

 For the pyodide-app to work, we need to have:
 - the .whl for BrimView-widget and Brimfile: run `py ./src/build_deps.py`
-- the converted BrimView app: run `py ./src/build_webapp.py`
+- the converted BrimView app: run `py ./src/build_webapp.py` (currently we only tested it on panel 1.7.5 and later versions don't work)
 - put all of that into one folder
 - have that folder be served by a web server with some specific CORS-header: `py ./src/run_server.py`